 The Program was conceived by playwrights and theatre practitioners Carlyle Brown and Chuck Mike, who are the principal promoters of the residency in its process, outcomes, and aftermath.

-The Program is made possible thanks to the generous support of the National Endowment for the Arts, the Jerome Foundation, and the Ford Foundation.
+The Program is made possible thanks to the generous support of the Jerome Foundation, the National Endowment for the Arts, the Ford Foundation, and FACE (French American Cultural Exchange).

 The Context +